 Most of my work is now custom

-or grandmother’s old fur stole or jacket.
-There is
+or grandmother’s old fur stole or jacket

+the finished bear.
 I do all of my own patterns

 gratifying, playing a part in preserving precious memories.

 I cherish the friends I have made along the way.